Characters: Dragon Age: Origins Non-Playable Characters

 - The Good King: The reason he's one of the most respected monarchs in generations.

-- Heroic BSOD: The death of Trian, the exile of his second child and his realization of the extent of Bhelen's ambition takes a heavy toll on him and ends up leading to his death.
-Although, some suspect poison may have been involved somewhere.
+- Heroic BSOD: The death of Trian, the exile of his second child, and his realization of the extent of Bhelen's ambition all take a heavy toll on him, ultimately leading to his death.
+However, some suspect poison may have been involved somewhere.

 - Parental Favoritism: The Dwarf Noble seems to be the child upon whom he lavishes the most praise.